Tucson Mall

 Tucson Mall is the largest shopping mall in Tucson, Arizona.
 Tucson Mall features over 170 stores and two levels of indoor shopping.
-It is anchored by Forever 21 (formerly Mervyn's), J. C. Penney, Macy's (formerly Goldwaters, Foley's and Robinsons-May), and Dillard's (formerly Diamonds).
+It is anchored by Curacao (formerly Mervyn's), J. C. Penney, Macy's (formerly Foley's and Robinsons-May), and Dillard's (formerly Diamonds).
 Tucson Mall contains a food court containing several fast food restaurants, as well as "Arizona Avenue," an arcade containing Southwestern-themed items.
 The mall is located on the north side of Tucson, bounded by Oracle Road (Arizona State Route 77), Wetmore Road, Stone Avenue, and the Rillito River.